eficode-academy/docker-katas/labs/9-multi-container.md

 ### Creating the wordpress container

 You now have all the pieces of information to make the Wordpress container.
-We copied the run command from before if you cant remember it by hart.
+We've copied the run command from before if you can't remember it by heart:

 `docker container run --name wordpress-container --rm --network if_wordpress -e WORDPRESS_DB_HOST=mysql-container -e WORDPRESS_DB_PASSWORD=wordpress -p 8080:80 -d wordpress`

 You must

-- un-comment the `wordpress_container` part of the services section
+- uncomment the `wordpress_container` part of the services section
 - map the pieces of information from the docker container run command to the yaml format.
 - remove MySQL port mapping to close that from outside reach.